Scabies and pediculosis are two very common infestations that can affect children and have been described in human history for thousands of years.

 Pathogenesis of Scabies and Pediculosis in Children

 At first, a small number of mites infest the skin.
-After two to six weeks, the number of mites increases and a delayed type IV hypersensitivity reaction occurs.
+After two to six weeks, the number of mites increases, and a delayed type IV hypersensitivity reaction occurs.
 The mites, their eggs, and their feces are responsible for the hypersensitivity reaction which is characterized by intense pruritus.
-The mites live in burrows that they build within the skin.
+The mites live in burrows that they build within the skin; thus, in summary, the scabeitic infestation takes a cycle involving:

 Clinical Features of Scabies and Pediculosis in Children